 The engine and the pump should be purchased together to ensure compatibility, minimize the number of couplers and adapters needed, and to reduce the vibration in overall assembly.
-The sprayer engine should operate independently of the vehicle engine so that water can be pumped even if the vehicle engine stalls or quits running.
+The sprayer engine should operate independently of the vehicle engine so that water can be pumped

+Hp: horsepower Gpm: gallons per minute Psi: pounds per square even if the vehicle engine stalls or quits running.
 This can be important to saving the vehicle and crew if fire should surround a stuck vehicle.